Fayolism: Fayol vs. Frederick Taylor's Scientific Management

 Fayol has been regarded by many as the father of the modern operational management theory, and his ideas have become a fundamental part of modern management concepts.
-Fayol is often compared to Frederick Winslow Taylor who developed Scientific Management.
-Taylor's system of scientific management is the cornerstone of classical theory.
-Fayol was also a classical theorist, and while Taylor knew nothing of Fayol, Fayol read Taylor and referred to him in his writing.
+Fayol is often compared to Frederick Winslow Taylor, who developed Scientific Management.
+Taylor's system of Scientific Management is the cornerstone of classical theory.
+Fayol was also a classical theorist.
+While Taylor knew nothing of Fayol, Fayol read Taylor and referred to him in his writing.
 He considered him a visionary and pioneer in the management of organizations, and praised him, but also criticized some points.

-However, Fayol differed from Taylor in his focus.
+Fayol differed from Taylor in his focus.
 Taylor's main focus was on the task, whereas Fayol was more concerned with management.
-Taylor's Scientific Management deals with the efficient organization of production in the context of a competitive enterprise that is concerned with controlling its production costs, whereas Fayol leaves this to the technical executives and operatives, and put emphasis on the leadership, orderly organization, communication and harmony between departments etc. that he calls administration and, according to Fayol, applies to just every business and organisation (including non-profit, churches, armies, etc.) whether small or big.
+Taylor's Scientific Management deals with the efficient organization of production in the context of a competitive enterprise concerned with controlling production costs.
+Fayol, however, left this to the technical executives and operatives, and put emphasis on the leadership, orderly organization, communication, and harmony between departments, what he called administration.
+According to Fayol, administration applies to virtually every business and organisation (including non-profit, churches, armies, etc.), whether small or large.
 Another difference between the two theorists is their treatment of workers.
-Fayol appears to have slightly more respect for the worker than Taylor had, as evidenced by Fayol's proclamation that workers may indeed be motivated by more than just money, and his practice to give them opportunities to learn and move up the ladder.
+Fayol appears to have slightly more respect for the worker than Taylor had, as evidenced by Fayol's proclamation that workers may indeed be motivated by more than just money, and his practice of giving them opportunities to learn and move up the ladder.
 Fayol also argued for equity in the treatment of workers.
-He also discussed how workers should get their wages: should this be fixed, or should they get bonus payments, or even some part of the dividends; should this be for a period of time, for a number of tasks accomplished, or a number of products done?
+He discussed how workers should receive their wages, whether this should be fixed salaries, bonus payments, or a portion of the dividends.
+He also considered different bases for pay, such as calculation by time worked, tasks completed, or units produced.